AsyncDeveloper245/djangoBlog11/README.md

 *https://zuridjangoapp.herokuapp.com/*

-The Blog app is an extending feature of the Zuri Python Backend Task
+The Blog app is an extensed version of the Zuri Python Backend Task